5. Pori Jazz

 Indie and Alternative

 In the middle of Finnish Lapland, north of the arctic circle where the midnight sun burns as brightly in the night as it does during the day, lies the small village of Sodankylä.
-During the nightless nights, the village comes vividly animated with people when everyone with love for cinema gathers together.
-The sense of time disappears when films are played through day and night, that merge into one under the never-setting sun.
+During the nightless nights, the village comes vividly animated with people when everyone with a love for cinema gathers together.
+The sense of time disappears when films are played day and night, that merge into one under the never-setting sun.

 During the summer festival that was founded by the filmmaker Kaurismäki brothers in 1986, altogether over 100 films are played on 120 screens.
-The programme includes both Finnish and international films, classics and contemporary pieces.
+The program includes both Finnish and international films, classics, and contemporary pieces.
 Some films to definitely look forward to are the American thriller The China Syndrome (1979), the exotic Finnish-Bulgarian document The Good Postman (2016), and the sensational Finland100 film Tom of Finland (2017).

 TOP TIP: In some screenings, leading film critics will provide insight into the masterpieces and help to understand the delicate undertones and symbolism used in the art of cinema.

 1. Flow Festival